Careers and transition advisers

 - support parents and carers to use tools and strategies to help search for a satisfying career path for students

 - ensure students know how to get financial support for further study

 - keep careful records of programs, careers counselling, work experience and workplace learning as required by the Retention and disposal legal and department obligations.

-To prepare high school students for the world of work, careers and transition teams use feedback, data and the Career education self-assessment tool for schools to measure how well the school is performing.
+To prepare high school students for the world of work, career and transition teams use feedback, data and the Career education self-assessment tool for schools to measure how well the school is performing.
 Teachers use a student-centred approach to help develop the skills needed for success after school.